-Likewise, when you sell your property you get a half-month's depreciation for the month of the sale regardless of the day of the sale.
+Likewise, when you sell your property, you get a half-month's depreciation for the month of the sale regardless of the day of the sale.
 If you depreciated your property all the way out to the end of the time you owned it, you would be allowed to take depreciation for only one half of the last month because that would be the amount of the unused depreciation.

-Some assets, typically personal property, can use the mid-quarter convention (which gives you a half-quarter's depreciation no matter when in the quarter you bought it) or the midyear (HY) convention (which gives you a half-year's depreciation no matter when during the year you bought it).
+Some assets, typically personal property, can use the mid-quarter convention, which gives you a half-quarter's depreciation no matter when in the quarter you bought it, or the mid-year convention (HY), which gives you a half-year's depreciation no matter when during the year you bought it.